You Clicked. That’s on You.

 Lastly, let me address my relationship with AI directly.

 I am a writer.
-Every word you hear or read is mine โ€” every argument, every sentence, every idea.
+Every word you hear or read is mine.
 I use AI the way a carpenter uses a level.
 It tells me if something is off.
-It often suggests maybe I should rephrase something because it is too blunt.
-Beyond that, the work is the work and it is mine.
+It often suggests maybe I should rephrase something because it is too blunt and I sound like a dick.
+Beyond that, the work is the work, and it is mine.

 Everyone seems to be demonizing AI right now, so let me offer a different image.
 A blank canvas.
 That is all it is.
 A tool, not a final product, and more people are beginning to understand that distinction, even if the conversation hasn’t caught up yet.
-I will have considerably more to say about AI and its relationship with the living in the articles ahead, because it is a subject that deserves more than a paragraph and more than panic.
+I will have considerably more to say about AI and its relationship with the living, but that is a conversation for another day.